Blackboard: Chalk sticks

-Sticks of processed "chalk" are produced especially for use with blackboards in white and also in various colours.
-White chalk sticks are made mainly from calcium carbonate derived from mineral chalk rock or limestone, while coloured or pastel chalks are made from calcium sulphate in its dihydrate form, CaSO4·2H2O, derived from gypsum.
+Chalk sticks are produced in white and in various colours, especially for use with blackboards.
+White chalk sticks are made mainly from calcium carbonate derived from mineral chalk or limestone, while coloured chalk sticks are made from calcium sulphate in its dihydrate form, CaSO4·2H2O, derived from gypsum.
 Chalk sticks containing calcium carbonate typically contain 40–60% of CaCO3 (calcite).